Heitor-C-S/my-nvim/README.md

 # My Nvim

+## This is the new branch: dev-arch-linux.
+This is a specific branch made for my cachy-os interactions.
+This will be heavily modded. when compared to the other branches.

 ### this is my version of nvim, that I just recently started working on.

 As of now, I am still making some baby steps on vim motions, so I do not have a lot going on, but soon I will indeed have a bit more.